-It is time for universities across the U.S. to elevate their expectations for their building and security system providers.
-Instead of simply providing access cards and surveillance cameras, administrators should instead rely on a partner who understands that the very mission of today's campuses is to create the perfect place for learning.
+It is time for schools across the U.S. to elevate their expectations for their building and security providers.
+Instead of simply providing access cards and surveillance cameras, schools should instead rely on a partner who understands that the very mission of today's schools is to create the perfect place for learning.

-Siemens can partner with you to evaluate your specific needs around safety and security, including the new NFPA 3000 provisional standard, to protect your students, faculty, and staff and to coordinate an effective response in the event of an emergency situation.
-From technology planning, design, and implementation to commissioning, software maintenance, and system service, Siemens becomes a partner in higher education, helping create a comprehensive security strategy that helps keep campuses safe, secure, and comfortable.
+Siemens can partner with you to evaluate your specific needs around safety and security, including the NFPA 3000 provisional standard, to protect your students, faculty, and staff and to coordinate an effective response in the event of an emergency situation.
+From technology planning, design, and implementation to commissioning, software maintenance, and system service, Siemens becomes a partner in education, helping create a comprehensive security strategy that helps keep schools safe, secure, and comfortable.

-Siemens Industry, Inc. 1000 Deerfield Parkway Buffalo Grove, IL 60089 USA Tel: (800) 877-7545 (04/2019, Part # 153-SBT-1019)
+Siemens Industry, Inc. 1000 Deerfield Parkway Buffalo Grove, IL 60089 USA Tel: (800) 877-7545 (10/2018, Part # 153-SBT-1018)